 - 1. Status: Appoint rank for new academic year faculty and appoint retired faculty to the rank of professor emeritus; advisory in other matters. - 2.
 Accountability: To the FGA for matters other than its decisions in appointing to initial rank and professor emeritus status; and for proposals for changes in policies related to rank, tenure, and sabbaticals; to the President in matters of recommending faculty for advancement in rank, for tenure, for sabbatical and for leaves of absences for reasons other than personal. - 3.
-Composition: Vice President for Academic Affairs (ex-officio) without vote and six faculty members elected by the FGA, no two from the same department and all of whom have completed at least three years of service in full-time appointments at Fontbonne.
-Five of the faculty members must be tenured.
-If there is a non-tenured faculty member on the committee, that member will have voice and vote on all matters except with regard to tenure recommendations. - 4.
+Composition: Vice President for Academic Affairs (ex officio) without vote, five tenured faculty members elected by the FGA (no two from the same department) one non-tenured faculty member, post-probationary, who will have voice and vote on all matters except with regard to the deliberation and decision on an individual tenure recommendation. - 4.
 Chairperson: A tenured faculty member elected by all ongoing, newly elected members, and appointed members after results of FGA elections are publicized at the end of each spring semester and before the end of the academic year, which is the final May contract date. - 5.
 Duties: - a.
 Appoint new faculty to academic rank; - b.
 Recommending faculty for advancement in rank, for tenure, and for sabbatical; after the committee has reviewed the dossiers and voted on their recommendation for rank and/or tenure, the President meets with the Vice President for Academic Affairs and the chair of the Rank and Tenure Committee to discuss the dossiers.
-The Vice President for Academic

-Affairs sends a recommendation in writing to the President.
+The Vice President for Academic Affairs sends a recommendation in writing to the President.
 The chair of the committee sends a recommendation in writing to the President conveying the committee's recommendation.
 The Vice President for Academic Affairs and the chair of the committee both attend the Academic and Student Affairs board committee meeting during which the candidates for tenure and rank advancement are presented.
 The President also attends this meeting and makes his/her recommendation to the Academic and Student Affairs board committee.
 The recommendation of this board committee goes to the full board as a seconded motion.

 - c.
 Reviewing policies on rank and tenure; - d.
 Verifying annually the updated lists of academic year faculty; - e.
 Keeping an orderly file of its minutes and proceedings. - 6.
 Meetings: Frequency as determined by the members of the committee. - 7.
 Budget: Office of Academic Affairs expenses to be approved by the Vice President for Academic Affairs after consultation with the chairperson of the committee. - 8.
-Term: Faculty members are elected for a three-year term, with two positions being filled each year.
-They may not serve consecutive terms.
-The incoming committee will start to function at the end of the current academic year.
+Term: Faculty members are elected for one three-year term; they may not serve consecutive terms.
+The incoming committee will start to function at the end of the current academic year (FGA approved Oct.
+15, 2011).